Capital for Enterprise

 Capital for Enterprise Limited (CfEL) was a limited company in the United Kingdom owned by the Department for Business, Innovation and Skills (BIS).
 CfEL was responsible for managing BIS's financial schemes, such as venture capital funds and loan guarantees, aimed at helping small and medium enterprises (SMEs).

 It invested over £1.8 billion from its formation and alongside private capital provided £6.5 billion in credit for SMEs.
 It ceased operating independently on 1 October 2013 and became part of the British Business Bank.

 History

+Foundation

 CfEL commenced actively trading on 1 April 2008 when it took over responsibility for the management of BIS's Enterprise Capital Funds, along with other equity funds and the Small Firms Loan Guarantee.

-British Business Bank
+Restructure and closure

 In September 2012 the Secretary of State for Business, Innovation and Skills, Vince Cable, announced that the government would be creating a business bank to aid the growth of SMEs.
 The intention was for the bank to work with the private sector to increase the supply of credit, as well as provide advice to SMEs.
 On 1 October 2013 CfEL was brought into BIS, together with BIS SME policy teams and private sector expertise, to create the British Business Bank.